 Access to information is also provided to other entities as required by law.
 These instances are described below:

-• to Government regulators, such as the Australian Prudential Regulation Authority (APRA) and the Australian Insurance and Investments Commission (ASIC);
+- to Government regulators, such as the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC);

 The personal information held by legalsuper will not be released in any other circumstances unless the law permits it or the member’s written permission is obtained.